Home Buying

 Most people need a home loan or mortgage to finance the purchase of a property.

 You apply for this from a bank or dedicated home loan provider like Yard, and repay the amount they loan you over a set number of years.
 This is called the term of a loan which typically runs over two - 30 years.
-You are charged interest over the term of the loan - for example a rate of 2.39%, which is how the lender makes their profit.
+You are charged interest over the term of the loan, which is how the lender makes their profit.

 If you are going to be living in your property then you are likely to be offered an owner occupier loan for first home buyers.
 This will generally have a lower interest rate than a rate offered to investors - which means you will pay less interest over the life of the loan.